-Leverage Data-driven Retail Analytics
+Leverage Data-Driven Retail Analytics

 The Personalization Imperative

 And a great deal is at stake.
 According to McKinsey analysts, the value of personalization is expected to reach somewhere between $1.7 and $3 trillion.
-And much of that value will be captured over the next two years, McKinsey predicts.
+Much of that value will be captured over the next two years, McKinsey predicts.
 Needless to say, that also means that brands that fail to act decisively will face serious risks.

 - Barriers to making customer data actionable

 - The disappearance of third-party customer data

 - The critical capabilities of modern retail data analytics

 - How smart hubs address the challenges holistically and drive value across the entire customer lifecycle.

 Most brands have data collection down.
 Systems automatically collect purchase transactions, web browsing behavior, interactions with mobile apps or social media, responses to email campaigns and much more.
 But petabytes of customer data have little or no value until you can turn them into an actionable insight to then use to formulate a data-driven retail strategy.

 Until recently, most brands tried to solve this problem by investing in enterprise warehouses and/or big data lakes that could gather customer data in one place.
 However, jamming all that data into a single, rigid system only puts off the problem.